THIS WEB PAGE IS ALSO AVAILABLE AS

 He is often shown in drawings, like the one above, holding an image of Jesus in one hand and a club (a symbol of his martyrdom) in the other.
 Often the Holy Spirit is seen over his head as a tongue of fire (in remembrance of Pentecost when He came upon the apostles).

-These two prayers to St. Jude, like the previous one and some otherslisted here can be used as a novena (a prayer said for nine consecutive days).
+These two prayers to St. Jude, like the previous ones, can be used as a novena (a prayer said for nine consecutive days).

 O Holy St Jude!